Doddler/RagnarokRebuildTcp/README.md

 - Open the client directory in Unity.
 - From the Ragnarok menu, select "Copy data from client data folder".
 - First you will be prompted to set a path to the extracted data.grf files from an original client.
 For this import process to work correctly, the files will need to have been extracted with the right locale and have working korean file names.
 - You then will receive a warning on how long the process will take.
 In testing this took about 2 hours to complete.
+If you want to process fewer maps, you can import them one at a time via the 'Ragnarok -> Import Maps' option, or you can trim the files RoRebuildServer/ServerData/Db/Maps.csv and Instances.csv to only have a small subset of maps, and then rerun the updateclient.bat.
 - Once all the maps are imported, open the Lighting Manager window (Ragnarok -> Open Lighting Manager).
 - Place all the scenes in the Scenes\Maps folder into the list of scenes on the Lighting Manager window.
 Then, click 'bake all scenes' (not bake all).
 This can take several hours depending on your GPU.
 You can skip this step but maps will not display with any lighting until you do.
 - Once lighting is baked, you can select the option 'Make Minimaps' to generate minimap images.